devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 It gets more interesting if unsigned and signed numbers are involved.
 E.g. a `signed int` is promoted to an `unsigned int` if one of the `int` operand is unsigned.

-The above is called *implicit type conversion*.
-There is also *explicit type conversion* (called *casting*) which we will deal with later.
+This is called an *implicit type conversion*.
+There is also *explicit type conversion* (called *casting*) which we will deal with later in the [*Arithmetic/integer promotion and conversion*](/modules/arithmetic-promotion-and-conversions.md) section.

 I suggest you try these out with `printf("%zu", ...)`.
 The `%zu` format string (see the `printf` manual page in section 3 on Unix systems) matches the return